Snowflake-Labs/sfguide-root-cause-analysis-for-vehicle-product-quality-with-snowflake/README.md

-# Root Cause Analysis for vehicle product quality with Snowflake
+# Root Cause Analysis for Vehicle Product Quality with Snowflake

 ## Overview